JV-conseil/ucloud/README.md

 ## Running an app on UCloud

-Once you are in sync with your [GitHub][GitHub] repos and your UCloud folder structure will look like this.
+Once you are in sync with your [GitHub][GitHub] repos and your UCloud folder structure looks like this.

 ```bash
 /work/{your-working-folder}/